-Note: When set in the TServer section, this option defines the default value for all private calls.
-However, you can also set a value for this option on the Annex tab of DNs of type extension or Agent ID in a section called TServer.
-When set there, this value overrides the default value for the specific DN.
+- Note: • - When set at the T-Server Application level, this option defines the default value for all Agent Login objects.
+However, you can also set a value for this option at the Agent Login level.
+When set there, this value overrides the default value for the specific agent ID. - When using T-Server 8.0 with Outbound Contact Server (OCS) 7.6 or lower, this option must be set to 0 (zero).